Definition of PostgreSQL LEAD() Function

 ORDER BY(Order by clause is used to sort the data) sort_expression [ASC | DESC], …(Sort column row by ascending or descending order))

-Below is the parameter description of the above syntax is as follows.
+Below is the parameter description of the above syntax as follows.

-- Expression – Expression is nothing but a column name used in lead function to display the data of a specified column.
+- Expression – Expression is nothing but a column name used in a lead function to display the data of a specified column.
 This is a column or a Subquery.
-It will return single value in lead function.
+It will return a single value in the lead function.

-- Offset – Offset is integer number in lead function which specifies the number that access data from the next row.
-Default value of offset in lead function is 1.
-If we will not specify the offset value it will take 1 by default.
+- Offset – An offset is an integer number in the lead function that specifies the number that accesses data from the next row.
+Default value of offset in the lead function is 1.
+If we do not specify the offset value, it will take 1 by default.

-- Default value – This is a default value of lead function, PostgreSQL lead function will return the default value if the offset will go above the scope value of partition.
+- Default value – This is the default value of the lead function, PostgreSQL lead function will return the default value if the offset goes above the scope value of the Partition.

-- Partition by – Partition by is a clause of PostgreSQL which is used in lead function.
-Partition by clause in PostgreSQL lead function will divide rows into partitions on which the lead function was applied.
-If we didn’t specify a partition by clause it will consider a whole single partition of a table.
+- Partition by – Partition by is a PostgreSQL clause used in the lead function.
+You can utilize the Partition By clause within the Lead function in PostgreSQL to actively divide rows into partitions.
+If we didn’t specify a partition by clause, it would consider a whole single table partition.

-- Order by – This is PostgreSQL clause used with the lead function to specify the data in ascending or descending order.
-If we specify ASC then data will be fetched in ascending order, if we specify DESC then data will be fetched in descending order.
+- Order by – This is a PostgreSQL clause used with the lead function to specify the data in ascending or descending order.
+When specifying “ASC” in PostgreSQL, the data will be fetched in ascending order.
+Conversely, when specifying “DESC,” the data will be in descending order.

-- Sort expression – This is column name that we have used in order by clause to fetch the data by using ascending or descending order.
+- Sort expression – This is the column name used in order by clause to fetch the data using ascending or descending order.

 How does this Function work?

-Below is the working of lead function is as follows.
+Below is the working of the lead function as follows.

-- Lead function defines as for current row it will access the data from next rows as a result.
+- Lead function defines as for the current row it will access the data from the next rows as a result.

 - Lead function will access the data or a row followed by the current row as a specified offset, which means that for current row records lead function will access the data from the next row as a result of a query.